Hrushi20/Flow-network/README.md

 * Guess a number between 0-3 inclusive.
 * Any number below 0 and greater than 3 throws an error.
 * The guess field takes integer data type as input (not string/float/bool).
+* You win the lottery when the number guessed is equal to Lottery number.
 * Keep calling the API until you win the Lottery.

 Results: